Thinkful/sweeps/README.md

 To run:

-   Run

     export SWEEP_TASK_LIBS=sweeps.example
     python example.py --setup
     python sweep.py

-   and you'll see lots of sent message notices.
+and you'll see lots of "sent" message notices (note the app doesn't actually _send_ email, just tells you it _could_.

-   Repeat the run step:
+Rerun to see that nothing is sent the 2nd time:

     python sweep.py

-   and you'll see no messages are sent.
+See?
+No messages are sent!